-The Senior Program was established by the Hawai'i state legislature and is currently administered at Kapi'olani Community College through the Office of College and Community Relations.
+The Senior Citizen Visitor (audit) Program was established by the Hawai'i state legislature and is currently administered at Kapi'olani Community College through the Lifelong Extended Education/Noncredit office.

 Hawai'i state residents who are at least 60 years of age are qualified to enroll in credit classes as an auditor, pending availability and faculty consent.
 The Senior Program is only offered during the fall and spring semesters and is tuition-exempt to qualified seniors.
 Seniors may take up to two courses per semester, or six credits.
-Seniors registered under this Program do not receive academic credit, are not listed on official class lists, and do not receive a letter grade upon completion of the course.
+Seniors registered under this

+Program do not receive academic credit, are not listed on official class lists, and do not receive a letter grade upon completion of the course.

 In selecting courses, seniors are asked to refer to the Class Availability listing posted on Kapi'olani CC's website: www.kapiolani.hawaii.edu.
-All registration requests must be signed, approved and received by the Office of Student Affairs by the first day of instruction.
+All registration requests must be signed, approved and received by the Lifelong Extended Education/Noncredit office.
 For additional information, call (808) 734-9889 or email alissak@hawaii.edu.